Nishitha0730/IESL-RoboGames-2024/README.md

 ## Acknowledgments

 - **IESL RoboGames 2024** organizers for providing the platform.
-- **[Friend's GitHub Name](https://github.com/FriendsGitHubProfile)** for designing the maze.
-- University mentors and peers for their support.

 For any queries, feel free to contact me via [GitHub Issues](https://github.com/Nishitha0730/IESL-RoboGames-2024/issues).